chainstack/docs/docs/tutorials/tezos/simple-fund-contract-in-ligo.md

 To install the client, see [Tezos Client Installation and Setup](https://assets.tqtezos.com/docs/setup/1-tezos-client/).

-Once installed, configure the client to the Chainstack-deployed Hangzhounet node:
+Once installed, configure the client to the Chainstack-deployed Ithacanet node:

 ``` sh
 tezos-client --endpoint ENDPOINT config update